wechaty/docusaurus/docusaurus/docs/tutorials/using-vorpal-with-wechaty.md

 #### onLogout

-This will print a log message when an user logs out of the bot.
+Function for printing a log message along with the `Contact` object, when an user logs out of the bot.

 ```ts
 function onLogout(user: Contact) {